ncsurobotics/SW8-Documentation/docs/electrical/software/kicad.md

 1. Clone [this](https://github.com/ncsurobotics/SW-KicadLibrary/) repository somewhere on your system.
 The location does not matter.
 2. Open KiCad.
 Close any open project (File > Close Project)
 3. Preferences > Manage Symbol Libraries
+4. The first time you open this menu, you will be asked to "Configure Global Symbol Library Table".
+Choose "Copy Default Global Symbol Table"
-4. On the Global Libraries tab select the folder icon at the bottom (Add existing library to table)
+5. On the Global Libraries tab select the folder icon at the bottom (Add existing library to table)
-5. Navigate to wherever you cloned the repo.
+6. Navigate to wherever you cloned the repo.
 Choose the `SWLib.kicad_sym` file.
-6. Click OK to close the symbol library table.
+7. Click OK to close the symbol library table.
-7. Preferences > Manage Footprint Libraries
+8. Preferences > Manage Footprint Libraries
+9. The first time you open this menu, you will be asked to "Configure Global Footprint Library Table".
+Choose "Copy Default Global Footprint Table"
-8. On the Global Libraries tab select the folder icon at the bottom (Add existing library to table)
+10. On the Global Libraries tab select the folder icon at the bottom (Add existing library to table)
-9. Navigate to wherever you cloned the repo.
+11. Navigate to wherever you cloned the repo.
 Choose the `SWLib.pretty` folder.

 ### Updating